Flooring Transition from the Kitchen to the Living Room

-Why Do You Need A Transition Strip?
+Why Do You Need A Room Transition Strip?

 Different types of flooring feature different installation types.
 Putting one edge straight against another edge would result in uneven and raw areas that would not hold up to wear and tear and which could even make it easy to trip.
-Placing a proper transition from one room to another helps protect both types of flooring and provide a clean, finished look.
+Placing a proper room transition strip from one room to another helps protect both types of flooring and provide a clean, finished look.
 Visually, the transition strip acts as a reminder to anyone walking through the home that there may be a slight height difference between two types of flooring.

-Not only are transition strips a visually pleasing way to complete flooring installation; they are also a way to allow for the proper expansion and contraction of the flooring itself.
-In the warm weather of the summer and spring flooring such as hardwood and vinyl tends to expand a bit.
+Not only are room transition strips a visually pleasing way to complete flooring installation; they are also a way to allow for the proper expansion and contraction of the flooring itself.
+In the warm weather of the summer and spring floorings such as hardwood and vinyl tends to expand a bit.
 In cold weather, the flooring contracts.
 The space under the transition strips allows for the expansion and contraction without creating a gap between the two floorings.

-When you have multiple flooring types in one house, keep all the transitions consistent by opting for a four-in-one transition strip.
+When you have multiple flooring types in one house, keep all the room transitions consistent by opting for a four-in-one transition strip.
 This four-piece design makes it easy to bridge the gap between many different flooring types, depending upon what pieces you use.
 This makes it a versatile solution if you have carpet in a living room, tile in an entry, and laminate in a sunroom.